nextflow-io/nextflow/docs/channel.rst

     }

-In the above example, since the ``foo`` process is invoked with a simple value instead of a channel, the input is implicitly converted to a value channel, and the output is also provided as a value channel.
+In the above example, since the ``foo`` process is invoked with a simple value instead of a channel, the input is implicitly converted to a value channel, and the output is also emitted as a value channel.

 See also: :ref:`process-multiple-input-channels`.